Federal Couragia MT Tire Review

 2.5 inch lift kit with rolled fenders and “massaged” (lol) pinch welds in the wheel arch area.

-*Note: You will need to be comfortable making small modifications to your car’s wheel well area to fit these on a Subaru.
+*Note: You will need to be comfortable making small modifications to your car’s wheel well area to fit these on most Subarus.
 We had to cut the fender liners in the front, remove the mudflaps, and bang the inner wheel well with a mini sledge to get them to fit without rubbing.
 If you own a newer Subaru, they might fit without any hammering.
 We’ve talked to folks with 2018+ Crosstreks that have fit this size without a problem.

 We drive this vehicle on a wide variety of surfaces, but these are what we have tested so far: